 The McCourt School of Public Policy at Georgetown University values service, student action, and social responsibility.
 McCourt Policy in Practice (MPiP) is a student-led organization at the McCourt School that allows members to engage in an ongoing policy-learning experience.
 MPiP provides McCourt students with the opportunity to partner with local communities and nonprofit organizations in Latin America to use rigorous policy tools in designing, implementing, and evaluating sustainable, evidence-based development projects that address identified needs.

 MPiP aims to leverage the unique assets and technical expertise of the McCourt School to provide the residents of communities in Latin America with access to better services and an improved quality of life.
 The planning and design of MPiP projects engages students and faculty advisors throughout the academic year.
-This past year, MPiP worked on two projects, one in the Dominican Republic and another in Guatemala.
+This year, MPiP is partnering with three organizations:

-First opened in 1981 as a homeless shelter for children, La Alianza Guatemala has been providing residential care to young women and their children who have been victims of exploitation and/or human trafficking.
-La Alianza, part of Covenant House International, shelters 60-65 minors at their center, most of whom were referred to them by the judicial system.
-The young women and their children receive education services, health check-ups, legal case management and reintegration services.
+La Alianza, part of Covenant House International, shelters 60-65 minors at their centre, most of whom were referred to them by the judicial system.
+These young women and children receive education, health care, legal car management and rehabilitation and reintegration services.

 MORE INFORMATIONBack to Top